betsalel-williamson/Programming-Tutorial/Notes.md

 1. Provide a free, public learning resource including virtual or in-person workshops for learners 2 times a year.
 This event will be hosted by multiple facilitators and encourage learning and professional growth for all involved.
 1. Identify and fill in gaps in coding tutorials.
 Help create order out of the chaos in coding tutorials and other coding resources on the Internet.
 1. For the selected programming languages and frameworks, identify best practices and highlight what features to use and what features to avoid.
-1. Meet as a group at least once a month to review progress, outline action items, and assist each other with finding professional fullfillment through participation in this project.
+1. Meet as a group at least once a month to review progress, outline action items, and assist each other with finding professional fulfillment through participation in this project.
+    1. Meetings will hosted on vtools.ieee.org and will be posted online 4 weeks before the date of the event.
-  1. Meeting will have agendas posted at least 5 days in advance of the meeting.
+    1. An agenda will be posted at least 5 days in advance of the meeting.
     1. Agenda items will be pulled from the GitHub issues for the project or other items submitted to the Project Lead ahead of the meeting and must be shared at least 8 days before the meeting.

 ## Minimum requirements to joining as a contributor